Aussie Delivery | Local Pickup

 Jun SCOBY Fermenting Guide

-Jun Tea is a unique type of fermented tea often called the “champagne of kombucha.”
-It’s made with a SCOBY (symbiotic culture of bacteria and yeast) that thrives on green tea and raw honey instead of black tea and sugar.
+Jun Tea is a unique type of fermented tea, often called the “champagne of kombucha.”
+It’s made with a live Organic Jun SCOBY that thrives on green tea and raw honey instead of black tea and sugar.
 The result is a lighter, more floral brew that ferments faster than kombucha and has a naturally delicate sweetness.
-If you’d like to make Jun Tea at home, here’s a simple guide.
+Here’s how to make Jun Tea at home.

 • Starter tea from a previous Jun batch